Information for Candidates

 7. To carry out the duties of council under this or any other Act.

-With the introduction of Strong Mayor Powers by the Provincial government in 2023, the Mayor in City of Kawartha Lakes is empowered with specific duties and powers in order to support the provincial priority of increasing the housing supply by 1.5 million homes by 2031.
+Most municipal decisions are made by council as a whole.
+With the introduction of Strong Mayor Powers by the Provincial Government in 2023, the Mayor in City of Kawartha Lakes is empowered with specific duties and powers in order to support the provincial priority of increasing the housing supply by 1.5 million homes by 2031.
 For more information, see the Strong Mayor Powers, Duties, and Decisions page.

 The Role of the Mayor